nicolewsm/IPPP-tradetariffs/README.md

 <br>GDP-per-capita growth (gpd2.csv), unemployment (unemp.csv), labor force participation (lforce.csv), inflation (inflation.csv)
 <br>- Downloaded directly from the World Bank as csv, treated to generate year-on-year deltas and % changes
 <br>- Merged to form G7_master.csv and LatAm_master.csv
-<br>- Codes for merging data are at **G7filegen.py** and **latamfilegen.py**

 **Tariffs**:
 <br>Most-favored-nations weighted average tariffs for all products, intermediate, capital and consumer goods, and raw materials
 <br>- Read directly from WITS using pandas, treated to generate year-on-year deltas and % changes
 <br>- Merged to form G7_tariffs.csv and LatAm_master.csv
-<br>- Codes for merging data are at G7filegen.py and latamfilegen.py

 **Data cleaning**:
 <br>Since we are unable to assess effects of tariff changes if no tariffs were reported, all countries/years that did not have tariff data were dropped.
 <br>As each economic indicator is separately assessed, we dropped rows for which no data for that indicator was available.
-<br>The resulting LatAm dataset has 419 observations for gdp, 385 for unemployment and labor force rates, and 408 for inflation.

 <h2> Methodology</h2>

 Taking into account that the effects of tariff changes would take time to manifest, we shift economic indicators by 2 such that we are comparing Year 0 tariff changes against Year 2 economic indicators.
+Analysis was conducted on 2 levels.
+First, an OLS regression is performed for each economic indicator against tariffs on all products, and a separate regression on all the sub-categories of tariffs.

+As we observed many data points clustered around zero (i.e. little or no change in tariffs or gdp growth/inflation/unemployment rates), we conducted a second level analysis by considering only changes above a threshold and graphing the changes on a bar chart.

+<h2> Summary of Findings </h2>
+Overall, we did not find significant relationships between the economic indicators and tariff changes.
+Nonetheless, it does also imply that tariffs should not be touted as a fix to economic problems.